Welcome on my webpage!

 - ATER project (2012): Effects of acanthocephalan parasites on gammarid behavior (CEREEP/UPMC/Université Versailles-St-Quentin)

-Different individuals of the same species often have very different ways of coping with parasites, but the causes and consequences of such intra-specific diversity remain unclear.
-We investigate the costs and benefits of immunity in variable environments.
-Because the costs of mounting an immune response are tightly linked to environmental factors (such as resource availability or pollution), we study how multiple biotic and abiotic stressors can interact and shape host-pathogens interactions wild populations.
+Different individuals of the same species often have very different ways of coping with abiotic (temperature, pollutants) and biotic (parasites) stressors, but the causes and consequences of such intra-specific diversity remain unclear.
+We investigate the costs and benefits of behavioural (avoidance, sociality) and physiological defenses (especially antioxydants and immunity) against stressors.
+Because the costs of mounting such defenses are tightly linked to environmental variations, we study how multiple stressors can interact to shape individual responses across perturbation gradients in wild and farmed populations.
+We use a combination of correlative and experimental approaches in various species (especially freshwater fishes).

-I'm interested in how physiological and behavioral defenses against parasites and pollution are shaped across generations through parental investment.
+Physiological and behavioral defenses against stressors are shaped across generations through parental investment.
 During my PhD I focused on the transmission of maternal antibodies and its effect on parasite resistance in pigeons.
 Our current studies on fishes aim at understanding how parental exposure to parasites and pollutants can affect the behavioral and physiological traits of their offspring through parental effects.
+In addition, we are characterizing the evolutionary mechanisms (plasticity, transgenerational plasticity, genetic adaptation) leading to phenotypic divergence across wild populations exposed to different environmental conditions.

 3. Evolution of melanin-based coloration

-Many vertebrate species display a wonderful color diversity, but the biological significance of animal coloration is still unclear.
-Recent results suggest that melanin-based coloration could be linked to individual strategies, with each morph being specialized in the exploitation of a particular microhabitat.
-For instance, darker pigeons seem better adapted to heavily urbanized and parasitized environments compared to paler ones.
-Differently colored fish (trout and gudgeon) also respond differently to environmental stressors such as water level variations and pollution.
-We are now testing whether color variability in birds and fishes could reflect alternative niche use and whether more variable populations are better able to cope with environmental perturbations.
+Many vertebrate species display a wonderful melanin-based color diversity, but the biological significance of such coloration is still unclear.
+Recent results suggest that melanin-based coloration could reflect individual strategies.
+Each morph could display a specific behavioural and physiological strategy facing stressors and may be specialized in the exploitation of a particular microhabitat.
+For instance, darker pigeons have a better immunity and seem to be better adapted to heavily urbanized and parasitized environments compared to paler ones.
+Differently colored fish (trout and gudgeon) also respond differently to environmental variations.
+We are now testing (1) whether color variability could reflect alternative niche use and (2) whether more variable species/populations are better able to cope with environmental stressors.

-We aim at deciphering which key physiological and behavioral traits are involved in the responses of birds and fishes to human-induced perturbations (pollution and urbanization), and at understanding the evolutionary processes leading (or not) to local adaptation in human-altered environments (especially cities).
+We aim at deciphering which key physiological and behavioral traits are involved in the responses of wild vertebrates to human-induced perturbations (mainly pollution and urbanization).
+We are currently investigating the evolutionary processes leading (or not) to local adaptation in human-altered environments.
 The next step will be to assess their consequences for population persistence, hoping to provide useful knowledge and tools for managers.